nasa/fmdtools/docs/Glossary.rst

 .. glossary::

 	Function
 		A piece of functionality in a system which has its own defined behavior, modes, and flow connections, and may be further instantiated by a :term:`component architecture` or :term:`action sequence graph`.
 In general, functions are the main major building block of a model defining how the different pieces of the system behave.
-Functions in fmdtools are specified by extending the :class:`fmdtools.define.blockFunction` class.
+Functions in fmdtools are specified by extending the :class:`fmdtools.define.block.function.Function` class.

 	Flow
 		A data structure which connects functions--traditionally energy, material, or signal.
-Defined using the :class:`fmdtools.define.flow.Flow` class.
+Defined using the :class:`fmdtools.define.flow.base.Flow` class.

 	Role
 		A defined attribute of an fmdtools class which refers to a user-defined (or default) subclass of a corresponding fmdtools data structure.
 For example, Blocks have the container `Block.s` (for state) which may be filled by a subclass of :class:`fmdtools.define.container.state.State`.

 	Internal Flow
-		A flow object that is internal to a :class:`fmdtools.define.block.Function` which is not present in the overall model definition.
+		A flow object that is internal to a :class:`fmdtools.define.block.function.Function` which is not present in the overall model definition.

 	Model
 		A simulation that defines system behavior.
 Models contain functions and flows, their graph connections, parameters related to the simulation configuration, as well as methods for classifying simulations.
 Models are specified using the :class:`fmdtools.define.architecture.function.Model`: class.